 - (ODP.6) Strengthen emergency preparedness of ODP's non-residential HCBS residents through provision of emergency preparedness kits.
-The kits promote safety and self-sufficiency during disasters. - o April 2023 Update: Six trainings have been completed for individuals and families and the first batch of 140 emergency kits are being distributed. - o January 2023 Update: A total of 5,319 emergency preparedness kits have been procured.
-Kits will be distributed to individuals as training occurs.
+The kits promote safety and self-sufficiency during disasters. - o July 2023 Update: An online platform to streamline distribution is being established. - April 2023 Update: Six trainings have been completed for individuals and families and the first batch of 140 emergency kits are being distributed.